 The highly preferred test for Monkeypox is: Monkeypox Virus Qualitiative PCR (MPXQLT), performed internally at UW Virology.

 Rare special requests may indicate this WA DOH send-out for Non-Variola Orthopox viruses.
-Requires approval.
+Requires approval from the Microbiology Fellow or Laboratory Medicine Resident on-call.

 Lesional specimens must be labeled as "Bio-Alert."